 ENGAGING FILMS THAT AUDIENCES RATED AS BOTH EMOTIVE AND MOTIVATIONAL

 The “Dad’s taxi” concept was rated as one the audience’s favourite aspects of the film and was the most commented part of the film on social media.
 59% of viewers said that they would be likely to share or like the content on social media, and agreed that the stories reflected positively on SSE and their support of women’s football.

-If you’d like to learn more about how ShootMedia can improve the performance of your video content, just get in touch.
+If you’d like to learn more about how we can help you improve audience engagement, just get in touch.